Kotlin/KEEP/proposals/name-based-destructuring.md

 > [!IMPORTANT]
 > The phases below are not tied to a specific Kotlin version or timeline.
+> Compilers are expected to provide a flag for opting into the _Phase 3_ behavior.

 **Phase 1.** At this phase we want to raise _awareness_ of the new feature.